Super Lawyers - Badge

 Inadequate Testing

-Accurate tests are essential for identifying a heart attack, yet many health care professionals fail to order or correctly interpret them.
+Accurate medical tests are essential for identifying a heart attack, yet many health care professionals fail to order or correctly interpret them.
 Common errors include:

 • Not performing an electrocardiogram (EKG);